-MS instruments typically allow storing spectra in profile mode (several data points per m/z peak) or in the more codensed centroid mode (one data point per m/z peak).
-The process of converting a profile spectrum into a centroided one is called peak centroiding or peak picking.
+MS instruments typically allow storing spectra in profile mode (several data points per m/z peak) or in the more condensed centroid mode (one data point per m/z peak).
+The process of converting a profile mass spectrum into a centroided one is called peak centroiding or peak picking.

-Note: The term peak picking is ambiguous as it is also used for feature detection (i.e. 3D “peak” finding).
+Note: The term peak picking is ambiguous as it is also used for features detection (i.e. 3D peak finding).

 First, we load some profile data:

 Let’s zoom in on an isotopic pattern in profile mode and plot it.

 Because of the limited resolution of MS instruments m/z measurements are not of unlimited precision.